Gamliel Cohen: Mossad

 Cohen joined Mossad shortly after the State of Israel was created.
 He worked under deep cover in France during the 1950s.
 Posing as a journalism student, he was hired as a clerk at the Syrian Embassy in Paris.
-Cohen's work took place prior to today's peace treaties and trade deals which Israel currently enjoys with several of its Arab neighbors.
 His job at the Syrian embassy provided him access to sensitive political and military documents, which he secretly photographed and sent the film to Israel.

 Family

 In October 1954, Cohen married Aleeza Tahan, a young Israeli woman who had also been born in Damascus, Syria.
 Like her husband, Aleeza worked for Mossad in Europe, under the false identity of an immigrant from the Middle East.
 She served as a messenger, carrying documents from Cohen to another Mossad operative.
 Aleeza often lived in isolation, without social contact or communication with her family in Israel.
 The Cohens had two daughters while living abroad, and a third child was born in Israel.

 Nazi Infiltration

 In 1958, the Cohens moved to Austria.
 He worked as a journalist, writing articles that were published in various Arab-language newspapers.
 Cohen's alias as a reporter from the Middle East provided him access to several embassies in Europe, where he befriended diplomats and visited the home of the ambassador.
 Cohen penetrated neo-Nazi groups, which were of interest to his bosses in Israel during the 1950s and 1960s.
 In those years, Mossad was actively searching for war criminals who had committed atrocities during the Holocaust.